ChetHarrison/jsdoccer/README.md

 $ node document.js
 ```

-**Note: JSDoccer comes with some default syntax to document.
-In order to configure it to your needs you will need to adapt the `.jsdoccerrc` file add target syntax AST tests to the `syntax-to-document.js` file and add any custom YAML templates to the `templates` directory.**
+**Note: JSDoccer comes with some default syntax to document your JS.
+In order to configure it to specific syntax you will need to adapt the `.jsdoccerrc` file add target syntax AST tests to the `syntax-to-document.js` file and add any custom YAML templates to the `templates` directory.** *whoo that's a lot o config, but hopefully worth it!*

 ### What You Need To Know About ASTs